uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 After Installation, you should be able to open the vs code and see a window like this.
 (It might have different colors or menu bar based on which system and settings you are using.)

 ![Image](VScode.png)

+## 2. Remotely Connecting

+**NOTE**: In this section, the command shown in the code block should be typed into the terminal of the vs code in your computer.